tritonrocketclub/Propulsion/README.md

-# Avionics
+# Propulsion

-Trition Rocket Club's Avionics Codes and Document Repository
+Triton Rocket Club's Propulsion Team Repository.

+All propulsion work lives on this repository.

+## Organization